the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-tech.md

 If this is the case for your event, it will be very important to source solutions from, and work alongside the community with that specific lived experience when planning your event.

-> Please review the Zoom and Video Conferencing Etiquette guidance for information on how to best set up Zoom for your event.

 (cl-ppie-events-technology-guides)=
 ## Technology Guides